mlflow/mlflow/docs/source/llms/langchain/index.rst

 MLflow Evaluate
 ^^^^^^^^^^^^^^^
-`MLflow Evaluate <../llm-evaluate/index.html>`_ is a native capabilities within MLflow to evaluate language models, you can easily utilize automated evaluation algorithms on the results of your LangChain application's inference results.
-This integration facilitates the efficient assessment of inference results from your LangChain application, ensuring robust performance analytics.
+`MLflow Evaluate <../llm-evaluate/index.html>`_ provides native capabilities within MLflow to evaluate language models.
+With this feature you can easily utilize automated evaluation algorithms on the results of your LangChain application's inference results.
+This capability facilitates the efficient assessment of inference results from your LangChain application, ensuring robust performance analytics.

 Observability
 ^^^^^^^^^^^^^